ledyba/go-louvain/README.md

 # The Louvain method for community detection in large networks

-Implementation of [Louvian method](https://perso.uclouvain.be/vincent.blondel/research/louvain.html) in golang.
+Implementation of [Louvain method](https://perso.uclouvain.be/vincent.blondel/research/louvain.html) in golang.

 # How to